eharquin/babyfut/README.md

 # source-rasp

-Source code for the foosball embedded Raspberry PI.
+Source code for the football embedded Raspberry PI.
 It runs the UI and manages games.
 The UI is done with PyQt5.